 Voluntary consumption or chemical submission?

-GHB, ketamine, and alcohol, frequently associated with chemical submission, are also consumed recreationally, which complicates the statistics.
+GHB, ketamine, and alcohol, often associated with chemical submission, are also consumed recreationally, which complicates statistics.
 In some cases, it may be a state of chemical vulnerability resulting from voluntary consumption that exposes individuals to risks similar to chemical submission.

 That is why we train various stakeholders – companies, associations, and event organizers – to respond effectively in both cases, to ensure maximum safety and prevent any risk.